×

 • Dim display

-Why we like it: What I like most about Lenovo's 2025 Yoga 7i is the fact that it delivers dependable performance and comfort at a fairly affordable price.
+Why we like it: What I like most about Lenovo's 2025 Yoga 7i is that it delivers dependable performance and comfort at a fairly affordable price.
 At the time of this writing, it's currently on sale.

 The Intel Core Ultra 7 processor and 16GB RAM handled everything I threw at it, from heavy multitasking to a barrage of open tabs filled with Amazon listings and YouTube livestreams.
 It also has one of the best keyboards I've used all year.
 The keys were comfortable thanks to their silk-touch coating, responsive, and built to last.
 Battery life was equally impressive, running for nearly 17 hours on a single charge.